frenetisch-applaudierend/mocka/Readme.md

 Mocka is an Objective-C mocking library designed similar to [mockito](http://code.google.com/p/mockito/).
 The goal is to provide a powerful yet simple and readable way to isolate your objects and test messages between objects in your unit tests.

 Mocka is distributed under the [MIT License](http://opensource.org/licenses/mit-license.php).
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for details.

 ## Features

 These are some highlights of Mocka:

-* **Use first, verify later** – Some mocking frameworks force you to declare your expectations before using the mocks, cluttering the test.
-In Mocka you use the mock first and in the end you verify your expectations, leading to a much more natural flow.
+ * **Use first, check later** – Some mocking frameworks force you to declare your expectations before using the mocks, cluttering the test.
+In Mocka you use the mock first and in the end you check your expectations, leading to a much more natural flow.
-* **Readable syntax** – In addition to the clean use-then-verify approach, Mocka tries to make the syntax understandable, even if you never used it before.
+ * **Readable syntax** – Mocka tries to make the syntax understandable, even if you never used it before.
  * **Type safe mocks** – Mock objects in Mocka are typed and all calls done on the mocks are done on typed objects.
-This helps with code completion as well as renaming.
+This helps the IDE with code completion and renaming.
  * **Type safe argument matchers** - Mocka comes with a set of argument matchers for all kinds of argument types, including structs.
 [OCHamcrest](https://github.com/hamcrest/OCHamcrest) matchers are supported too.
-* **Support for spies** – Spies allow you to verify methods on already existing objects (sometimes called *partial mocks*).
-While it’s generally not a good idea to rely too strongly on this feature, it’s nonetheless useful to have it in your mocking toolbox.
+ * **Support for spies** – Spies allow you to mock specific methods on already existing objects (sometimes called *partial mocks*).
-* **Network Mocking** - If you include the [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) library you can also stub and verify network calls using the same DSL.
+ * **Network Mocking** - Mocka provides support for [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) to stub and check network calls using the same DSL as for mocking objects.

 # Installation

 To use the library in your project you can either add it using [CocoaPods](http://cocoapods.org) or as a framework.

 ## CocoaPods

 The easiest way is using CocoaPods.
-To add Mocka to your testing target add
+To add Mocka to your testing target include the following in your `Podfile` and run `pod install`.

-    pod 'Mocka', '~> 0.6'
+    pod 'Mocka'

-to your `Podfile` and run `pod install`.
+    #pod 'OHHTTPStubs' # Uncomment to support network mocking
+    #pod 'OCHamcrest'  # Uncomment to support hamcrest matchers

 To use Mocka in your tests include it using `#import <Mocka/Mocka.h>`.

 ## Mocka.framework

 To use the framework either download it from the project page or build it from sources.
-The framework contains binaries for iOS (arm), iOS Simulator (i386) and OS X (x86_64).
+The framework contains binaries for iOS, iOS Simulator and OS X.

 To build the library execute the `MakeDistribution.sh` file in the project directory: